bitovi/github-actions-deploy-docker-to-ec2/README.md

 > :warning: Be very careful here!
 The **EFS is fully managed by Terraform**.
 Therefor **it will be destroyed upon stack destruction**.

 ### 2. Mount EFS
-Option 2, users have access to the `mount_efs` attribute.
-Requiring an existing EFS id and primary security group id the existing EFS will be attached to the ec2 security group to allow traffic.
+Option 2, users have access to the `mount_efs` attributes.
+Requiring an existing EFS id and optionally a primary security group id the existing EFS will be attached to the ec2 security group to allow traffic.

 ### EFS Zone Mapping
 An example EFS Zone mapping;